 This tutorial will walk you through many basics of publishing data with CartoDB.
 It is meant for beginners looking to get started using the platform but are uncertain where to begin.
 It is also a good tutorial to read through if you just want to know some basic functionality when you are getting started.

 After you have finished creating your map it is time to share it.
 This is one of the best things about CartoDB, we make it very easy.
-Here we are going to show you how you can rename your maps, add descriptions, customize infowindows, and share your maps with the world.
+Here we are going to show you how you can rename your maps, add descriptions, create visualizations, customize infowindows, and share your maps with the world.

 For this tutorial, we are going to use a dataset of populated places.